pmoksana/portfolio-data-engineer/README.md

 ### About Me

-With 5 years of practical experience as a project manager and Scrum master in global, multinational teams, I'm transitioning my career to a technical role.
-As a Junior Cloud Engineer, i've bilt my knowleage in AWS services, Linux, Python scripting, networking, and databases data, cloud infrastructure, and automation, managing both SQL and NoSQL databases, and my passion in data and analyzing.
+     With 5 years of practical experience as a project manager and Scrum Master in global, multinational teams, I'm transitioning my career to a technical role.
+As a Data Engineer, I've built my knowledge in **SQL**, **Python**, **Machine Learning**, Linux, networking, **AWS services**, cloud infrastructure, and problem-solving.
+My passion lies in data science and analysis.

 ---